sillygoose/multisma2/README.md

     sudo docker-compose up -d
 ```

-where `your-tag` is a name of your choosing (the `--no-cache` option will force Docker to pull the latest version of **multisma2**).
+where `your-tag` is a name of your choosing (the `--no-cache` option will force Docker to pull the latest version of **multisma2** from GitHub).
 The `docker-compose.yaml` file assumes the image to be `multisma2:latest`, the second command adds this tag so you can use the docker-compose file to start the new instance and keep the old image as a backup until the new version checks out.

 ### Sunny Boy History Utility (sbhistory)
 There is a useful utility that complements **multisma2** in the **sbhistory** repo: